Lisbon by Night: a handy guidebook for exploring the city's nightlife

 If you are going to spend more than one day in Lisbon, you have to explore Lisbon's nightlife, which is full of cultural events, especially concerts, theatrical performances and dance.
 If you want to get to know the cultural life of the city you should try to go to one of its theaters or auditoriums.

-The Portuguese capital has several theaters.
-Some of them, such as the Sao Carlos and the Dona Maria, are historic buildings with an architecture that is well worth a short visit, even if you are not going to go in to see the plays.
-Both theaters offer a good theatrical offer throughout the year.
-Their performance calendar mixes Portuguese plays with others by international authors.
-Although the performances are obviously in Portuguese, the experience is really interesting.
+The Portuguese capital has several theaters: Sao Carlos and Dona Maria are historic buildings with architecture that are worth a visit, even if you are not going to go inside to see the plays.
+Both theaters offer a good theatrical offer.
+Their performance schedule mixes Portuguese plays with others by international authors.
+Although the performances are in Portuguese, the experience is very interesting.

-If you prefer another artistic genre, perhaps the most recommended in the Portuguese capital is dance.
+If you prefer another artistic genre, perhaps the most recommendable in the Portuguese capital is dance.
 The best place is undoubtedly the Camões Theater, home of the National Dance Company.
-The venue is located in the so-called Parque das Nações, very close to the Atlantic Pavilion (where many concerts are held) and the Lisbon Casino.
+The venue is located in the so-called Park of Nations, very close to the Atlantic Pavilion (where many concerts are held) and the Lisbon Casino.

 Santa Justa elevator| ©Kostas Limitsios